nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a customer

-1. Deleting a person while all persons are being shown
+1. Deleting a customer while all customers are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all customers using the `list` command.
+Multiple customers in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No customer is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.